 Haryana Affordable Housing Policy

-[Extract from Haryana Government Gazette (Extra.), dated the 19th August, 2013]
+[Extract from Haryana Government Gazette (Extra.), dated the 19th August 2013]

-HARYANA GOVERNMENT TOWN AND COUNTRY PLANNING DEPARTMENT Notification
+HARYANA GOVERNMENT TOWN AND COUNTRY PLANNING DEPARTMENT Notification No. PF-27/48921.

-NO. PF-27/48921.

-The Governor of Haryana is pleased to notify a comprehensive „Affordable Housing Policy 2013‟ under the provisions of Section 9A of the Haryana Development and Regulation of Urban Areas Act, 1975 and any other corresponding statute governing development of group housing colonies on the subject.
+The Governor of Haryana is pleased to notify a comprehensive „Affordable Housing Policy 2013‟ under the provisions of Section 9A of the Haryana Development and Regulation of Urban Areas Act, 1975 and any other corresponding statute governing the development of group housing colonies on the subject.
 The policy, of which the details are given in Annexure-A below, has been concurred by the Finance Department vide their UO No.11/158/2013-5FDIII/22188 dated 05.08.2013 and approved by the Council of Ministers in its meeting held on 06.08.2013.
 This policy shall come into effect from the date of its notification.
-The Director General, Town and Country Planning, Haryana, is hereby directed to effectively implement this policy to facilitate creation of additional affordable housing stock in the urban areas of the State.
+The Director General, Town and Country Planning, Haryana, is hereby directed to effectively implement this policy to facilitate the creation of additional affordable housing stock in the urban areas of the State.